Ukraine separatists seize second provincial capital, fire on police

 | LUHANSK Ukraine

-LUHANSK Ukraine Hundreds of pro-Moscow separatists stormed government buildings in one of Ukraine's provincial capitals on Tuesday and fired on police holed up in a regional headquarters, a major escalation of their revolt despite new Western sanctions on Russia.
+LUHANSK Ukraine Hundreds of pro-Moscow separatists stormed government buildings in one of Ukraine's provincial capitals on Tuesday and opened fire on police holed up in a regional headquarters, a major escalation of their revolt despite new Western sanctions on Russia.

-New U.S. and EU sanctions packages, announced with fanfare, were seen as so mild that Russian share prices rose in relief.
-A small number of names were added to existing blacklists, while threats to take more serious measures were put on hold.
+Russian share prices rose in relief at the mildness of the newly announced U.S. and European sanctions, which amounted mainly to adding a small number of names to existing blacklists while putting off threats to take more serious measures.

-Nevertheless, Russian President Vladimir Putin responded by threatening to reconsider Western participation in energy deals in Russia, the world's biggest oil producer, where most major U.S. and European oil companies have extensive projects.

 Demonstrators smashed their way into the provincial government headquarters in Luhansk, Ukraine's easternmost province, which abuts the Russian border, and raised separatist flags over the building, while police did nothing to interfere.